| Real Name | Roman Arkadyevich Abramovich |

 At the time of the acquisition, the team was training at the Harlington recreation ground at Imperial College London.
 The facilities there were outdated inferior to those of Manchester United and Liverpool, both of whom had dedicated training complexes.
 In 2004, Abramovich began construction of the £20 million Cobham Training Centre, which opened in 2007.[63]

-In March 2017, Chelsea announced it had received approval for a revamped £500 million stadium at Stamford Bridge with a capacity of up to 60,000.[52]
-Following the delay in the renewal of Abramovich's British visa by the Home Office, and his subsequent withdrawal of the application, in May 2018 Chelsea halted plans to build a £500m stadium in south-west London due to the "unfavourable investment climate" and the lack of assurances about Abramovich's immigration status.
-Abramovich was set to invest hundreds of millions of pounds for the construction of the stadium.[53][54]
-Abramovich has been accused of purchasing Chelsea at the behest of Vladimir Putin, but he has denied the claim.[55][56][57]
-Putin's People, a book by journalist Catherine Belton, a former Financial Times Moscow correspondent, formerly made such an assertion, but after libel action by Abramovich against Belton and the book's British publisher HarperCollins, the claims were agreed in December 2021 to be stated as having no factual basis in future editions.[58]
+In March 2017, Chelsea received approval for a revamped £500 million stadium to replace Stamford Bridge, with a capacity of up to 60,000 people.[67]
+Following the delay in the renewal of Abramovich's British visa by the Home Office, and his subsequent withdrawal of the application, in May 2018 Chelsea halted plans to build the stadium due to the "unfavourable investment climate" and the lack of assurances about Abramovich's immigration status.[68][69]

-Abramovich released an official statement on 2 March 2022 confirming that he was selling the club due to the war in Ukraine.[64]
-Although the UK government froze Abramovich's assets in the United Kingdom on 10 March[65] due to his "close ties with [the] Kremlin", it was made clear that the Chelsea club would be allowed to operate in activities which were football related.[66]
-On 12 March, the Premier League disqualified Abramovich as a director of Chelsea.[67]
+In March 2022, Abramovich said that he would sell the club due to the war in Ukraine and the threat of a full asset seizure.[78][79]
+Although the UK government froze Abramovich's assets in the United Kingdom[80] due to his "close ties with [the] Kremlin", it was made clear that the Chelsea club would be allowed to operate in activities which were football related.[81]
+On 12 March, the Premier League disqualified Abramovich as a director of Chelsea.[82]

-On 7 May 2022, Chelsea announced that the investor consortium BlueCo led by Todd Boehly and Clearlake Capital had agreed on the terms to acquire the club.[68]
+In May 2022, BlueCo, led by Todd Boehly and Clearlake Capital acquired the club.[83]

 CSKA Moscow

-In March 2004, Sibneft agreed to a three-year sponsorship deal worth €41.3 million (US$58 million) with the Russian team CSKA Moscow.[70]
-Although the company explained that the decision was made at management level, some viewed the deal as an attempt by Abramovich to counter accusations of being "unpatriotic" which were made at the time of the Chelsea purchase.
-UEFA rules prevent one person owning more than one team participating in UEFA competitions, so Abramovich has no equity interest in CSKA.
-A lawyer, Alexandre Garese, is one of his partners in CSKA.
+In March 2004, Sibneft agreed to a three-year sponsorship deal worth €41.3 million (US$58 million) with PFC CSKA Moscow.[85]
+Although the decision was made by company management, some viewed the deal as an attempt by Abramovich to counter accusations of being "unpatriotic" for buying Chelsea.
+UEFA rules prevent one person owning more than one team participating in UEFA competitions and Abramovich has no equity interest in CSKA.[86]

-Following an investigation, Abramovich was cleared by UEFA of having a conflict of interest.[71]
+Following an investigation, Abramovich was cleared by UEFA of having a conflict of interest.[87]
 Nevertheless, he was named "most influential person in Russian football" in the Russian magazine Pro Sport at the end of June 2004.
-In May 2005, CSKA won the UEFA Cup, becoming the first Russian club ever to win a major European football competition.
-In October 2005, however, Abramovich sold his interest in Sibneft and the company's new owner Gazprom, which sponsors Zenit Saint Petersburg, did not renew the sponsorship deal.[72]
+In May 2005, CSKA won the UEFA Europa League, becoming the first Russian club ever to win a major European football competition.
+In October 2005, Abramovich sold his interest in Sibneft to Gazprom, which did not renew the sponsorship deal since it sponsors Zenit Saint Petersburg.[88]

 Russian national team

-Abramovich helped to fund the Russia national football team, including the $7 million annual salary of its Dutch coach, Guus Hiddink.[73]
-Piet de Visser, a former head scout of Hiddink's club PSV Eindhoven and later a personal assistant to Abramovich at Chelsea, recommended Hiddink to the Chelsea owner.[74]
+Abramovich helped to fund the Russia national football team, including the $7 million annual salary of its Dutch coach, Guus Hiddink, who was recommended to Abramovich by his personal assistant, Piet de Visser.[89][90]

 National Academy of Football